 The N.C.
 Department of Transportation is making improvements to the U.S. 17 and Market Street corridors in Pender and New Hanover counties in an effort to improve traffic and safety.

-Proposed work would involve extending Military Cutoff Road in Wilmington from Market Street (U.S. 17 Business) to the U.S. 17 Wilmington Bypass in New Hanover County as well as building a bypass around the town of Hampstead in Pender County.
+Work involves extending Military Cutoff Road in Wilmington from Market Street (U.S. 17 Business) to the U.S. 17 Wilmington Bypass in New Hanover County as well as building a bypass around the town of Hampstead in Pender County.

 U.S. 17 Corridor Improvements and the Dan Owen Connector (Safe Passage Way)

-Proposed work also includes improvements to U.S. 17 from south of Washington Acres Road through Hampstead to Vista Lane.
+The work also includes improvements to U.S. 17 from south of Washington Acres Road through Hampstead to Vista Lane.
 In the summer of 2018, a new alignment connection – now known as the Safe Passage Way – was constructed between Dan Owen Drive and Factory Road.